hawky358/pyHyypApi/README.md

 This is a fork from https://github.com/RenierM26.
 This fork has reversed engineered the protobuf pb2 files and recompiled with version 4.21.
-THis fixes the issues on newer versions of home assistant.
+This fixes the issues on newer versions of home assistant and incorporated several new features.
+See the main integration: https://github.com/hawky358/hass_ids_hyyp for more information.

 # pyHyypApi
 API for ADT Secure Home and IDS Hyyp.
 There could be more variants but it's easy to add package names to the constants.py file.